OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 If a token doesn't exist, you should use the Dialog API to ask the user to sign in.
 After a user enters their credentials, the resulting access token can be stored in `storage`.

 > [!NOTE]
-> The UI-less custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
-They're both referred to as the "Dialog API", but use `OfficeRuntime.Dialog` to authenticate users in the UI-less custom functions runtime.
+> The JavaScript-only runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
+They're both referred to as the "Dialog API", but use `OfficeRuntime.Dialog` to authenticate users in the JavaScript-only runtime.

-For information on how to use the `Dialog` object, see [Custom Functions dialog](../excel/custom-functions-dialog.md).

 The following diagram outlines this basic process.
 The dotted line indicates that UI-less custom functions and your add-in's task pane are both part of your add-in as a whole, though they use separate runtimes.